lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 ### Independent

 Any vampire not aligned with any of the major sects is an Independent vampire.
 These vampires are identified simply as “Independent” in card text.
-Some Independent vampires may start with votes, as listed on card text.
-Treat these vampires as if they had titles of their own.
+There are no independant titles, but some Independent vampires hold personal titles (see [Titled Vampires](#titled-vampires)).

 ## 7. Legacy Sets